Archive for the 'General' Category

 The symptoms to look out for are: ‘when the stylus is applied to the keyboard, only a very faint sound is heard (if even audible at all), which fades away rapidly . . .
 Even with the volume control turned up to max, the sound will still be very low – then quickly fall away.
 The user will then be left with a ‘dead’ 350S.’

-The chip in question is this one – the black one with six legs in the top left-hand corner of the picture:
+The chip in question is this one – the black one with six legs in the middle of the picture:

 It’s a Motorola MFC 6070, 1-watt power amplifier - ‘designed primarily for low-cost audio amplifiers in phonograph, TV and radio applications’, according to the datasheet.